-11 Rules for Selecting the Right Content Management System (CMS)
+7 Rules for Selecting the Right Content Management System

 - Does my team have good chemistry with the vendor?

-- Product demos will take up a lot of your team's time.
+Product demos will take up a lot of your team's time.
 So prepare for them in advance.
+Think through this part of the process carefully by reading this article: Selecting a CMS: Managing Product Demos.

 This article provides a solid framework for heading off on your selection process.
 But as with any enterprise project, the considerations and complexities of selecting a new Web CMS platform are many.
 Getting professional help in this process is nothing to be ashamed of — that's an option worth considering seriously.